dbcook/cave-servo/README.md

 * polished and gold anodized

-### New Features vs Original Cave Mount and Drives
+### New Mount/Drive System Features vs Original Cave Mount and Drives

 * Go-to operation
+* Low voltage DC throughout after the electronics box
 * Computed polar alignment
 * Slewing at 5˚/sec or more
 * Greatly reduced drive backlash in both axes
+* Much smoother clutch operation due to use of Teflon bearings
 * Level shifters to drive 5V signals to any step/dir servos
 * Two spare stepper channels for focuster and field de-rotator
 * Time and location from an Adafruit Ultimate GPS module with external active antenna